cms-sw/cmsdist/index.md

 ## Build externals for a given release:

+Building externals is anologous to requesting an addition.

 Let's assume you want to build externals for the a given release series:

     CMSSW=<release-queue>